-Describe the present and original (if known) physical appearance The Wellington Carnegie Library (c.
-1916) is located at 121 W. Seventh in Wellington, Sumner County, Kansas (pop.
-8,212).
-The one-story, brick, Neo-Classical building stands on a corner lot one block west of Wellington's central business district.
-Its facade orientation is east.
-The building measures approximately fifty-two feet from north to south and thirty-one feet from east to west.
-It retains its original function as a library.
+Describe the present and original (if known) physical appearance

+The Sterling Free Public (Carnegie) Library (c.
+1917) is located at 132 N. Broadway in Sterling, Rice County, Kansas (pop.
+2,312).
+The one-story, brick, Jacobethan building stands on a corner lot one block north of Sterling's central business district.
+Its facade orientation is west.
+The original building measures approximately fifty-six feet from north to south and thirty-three feet from east to west.
+The 1982 rear addition measures fifty feet from east to west and thirty-four feet from north to south.
+The building retains its original function as a library.

-The one-story, buff brick building sits on an ashlar cut, limestone foundation.
-It is a rectangular structure with a pantiled truncated hipped roof.
-Three bays comprise the building's facade and rear, it is one bay deep.
-A gable roofed, pedimented entry pavilion projects form the facade's center bay.
-A brick chimney rises from the rear elevation.
+The one-story, red brick building sits on a raised foundation with a limestone base.
+It is a rectangular structure with a cross gabled roof.
+Three bays comprise the facade, the original building is one bay deep, two bays comprise the building's rear, the addition is one bay deep.
+A gabled entry pavilion projects from the facade's center bay.
+A gabled roof addition projects from the building's rear, creating an ell-shaped structure.
+A small, pent roofed unit projects from the ell's center junction.
+A brick chimney rises from the addition's south roof slope.